MarcJAndersen/poc-analysis-results-metadata/README.md

 All packages/tools are available for download.
 Some of the packages are available from GitHub, and can be either downloaded as zip files or cloned from Github.

-The simples approach is to install from zip files.
+The simplest approach is to install from zip files.

 Cloning from GitHub gives the advantage of being able to update with one command (`git pull`), and of course all the other benefits of git.